AdobeDocs/federated-audience-composition.en/help/compositions/activities/split.md

         ![](../assets/split-subset.png)

-    1. To apply a filtering condition to the subset, click **[!UICONTROL Create filter]** and configure the desired filtering rule using the query modeler.
+    1. To apply a filtering condition to the subset, select **[!UICONTROL Create filter]** and configure the desired filtering rule using the query modeler.
 For example, include profiles from the incoming population whose email address exist in the database.
 [Learn how to work with the query modeler](../../query/query-modeler-overview.md)

     1. To limit the number of profiles selected by the subset, toggle on the **[!UICONTROL Enable limit]** option, and specify the number or percentages of the population to include.